supersimple/bolt/README.md

 If connection becomes latent, or drops packets, you will see a yellow light.
 If the connection is down or drops 100% of packets, you get a red light and the relay cycles the power.

+## FPING

+This nerves build requires fping.
+The fping nerves system is located at: https://github.com/supersimple/fping_rpi0

 ## Future Goals
 - Publish API to show current performance.
 - Send a text message when router is restarting